devnull-cz/c-prog-lang/modules/bintree.md

 Variant: add a function pointer to each node that will be called on visit.
-The number stored in the node will be the sole argument of this function Use that to traverse the tree.
+The number stored in the node will be the sole argument of this function Use that to traverse the tree and free the memory in the process.